nrfconnect/ncs-zigbee/docs/migration.rst

 Complete the following steps:

 1. Read the `ZBOSS Zigbee 2023 (R23) features`_ page about new R23 features.
 #.
-If you want to disable R23 functionality and keep R22 behavior, see `Runtime switch of R23 ZBOSS into R22 mode`_.
-#.
 Read the section about changes in PAN ID conflict resolution `PANID conflict resolution API`_.
 #.
 If the application manually adjusts configurable memory settings, note the new :c:macro:`ZB_CONFIG_NWK_DISC_TABLE_SIZE` setting.
 #.
 If the application manually adjusts configurable memory settings, note the new :c:macro:`ZB_CONFIG_ZDO_KEY_NEGOTIATIONS_NUM` setting.